fusor/restricted-network-operator-mirror/README.md

 * Alternatively provide a list of resolved_images.
 See `config.yml.cam-operator-1.0.0-example` as an example

 ### Retrieve list of Operators
-* You can use the `ansible-playbook list-operators.yml playbook to get a list of operators available.
+* You can use the `ansible-playbook list-operators.yml` playbook to get a list of operators available.

+### Get a specific operators CSV files
 * You can use `ansible-playbook get-operator-csv.yml` playbook to retrieve the CSV for the operators defined in `config.yml`.
 This is useful for determining what images are required by the operator and whether or not the operator uses SHAs so you can provide an `images` or `resolved_images` list.
 Right now providing this list is the most tedious step since there is no standard way to define images in the CSV.
 This process should improve in 4.3.

 ## TODO